Belize in 8 Days - A Solo Travel Itinerary

 Days 6 & 7

 There are two main activities here, which you should do in whatever order you like.
 Activity #1 is to take advantage of the nearby Barrier reef with either a SCUBA or snorkeling tour.
-I did a half day tour with Anda de Wata.
-It was fine, although they made the group stick closer together than I’d like, and it also ended earlier than I wanted.
-I’d recommend the full-day tour.
-Skip tours that take you to the Blue Hole.
-It’s an hour each way on a boat, and the site is really the most impressive from above.
-On the surface or under the water it looks like… nothing special.
+I did a half day tour with Anda de Wata, which was fine, although I’d recommend the full-day tour.
+Skip boat tours that take you to the Blue Hole.
+It’s an hour each way out to see it, and the site is really the most impressive from above.
+On the surface or under the water it looks like… well, just water, really.

 Activity #2 is to do very little!
 Find a dock with a comfy chair on the eastern side, or an actual beach on the western side, and sit and read.
 Take a break and head into town for food.
 Stop for a midday Belikan beer or coffee and chat with fellow travelers.
 Take a bike ride or a kayak out to enjoy the beautiful views and ocean water in a relaxing environment.
 At night, hit up some of the bars to meet travelers and ex-pats and discuss your travels so far and what’s to come.
 If you’re staying on Caye Caulker (as I was), you can take the free ferry one afternoon over to Koko King on the north island for a more beach-y experience.